Jarvis Johnson: 2010 U.S. House of Representatives campaign

-Texas Legislature (2016–Present)
+Texas House of Representatives (2016–2025)

 Johnson ran in the 2016 primary election, advanced to the runoff election, and won a special election called to determine an interim representative for 2016 and won the primary election runoff.
 Since he was unopposed in November 2016, Johnson winning the special election and runoff meant he was the District 139 state representative who would succeed Sylvester Turner.
 After 26 years, Turner stepped down from his state seat to become Houston's mayor.

 Johnson won the May 7 special election, with 85% of the vote, to finish out the remainder of Turner's term as state representative of District 139.
 Turner swore him in, allowing Johnson to serve through December and immediately, fully assume former Turner's seniority status and his roles that include vice-chairman of the House Appropriations Committee.

+When Johnson ran for the Texas Senate, his ex-wife, Charlene Ward Johnson won the Democratic primary to replace him.
+She ran unopposed, to be the district's state representative in 2025.

+Legislation

+Johnson advocated for education funding reform for Texas' HBCUs, noting disparity between them and other higher education institutions.

+Johnson was the sole member to speak against HB 2908, a law codifying protections for police and peace officers, strongly opposing the bill on the grounds that it could make questioning an officer an act of resistance and therefore a hate crime.

+For three consecutive legislative sessions (in 2019, 2021, and 2023), Johnson filed bills to end Confederate Heroes Day as a state holiday.
+The bills did not make it out of the House State Affairs Committee, and Speaker Dade Phelan who chaired the committee did not bring up the bill for a vote.

+Johnson also filed multiple bills to apply pollution limits for concrete plants, which affect the air quality for districts such as the ones he represented, but these bills did not pass.

+2024 Texas Senate campaign

+Johnson announced his campaign for the Texas Senate in the 15th district, the seat vacated by incumbent Democrat John Whitmire upon winning the 2023 Houston mayoral election.
+He placed first in the March 5 primary with 36% of the vote, advancing to a May runoff with Molly Cook.
+He was defeated in the runoff and in the Democratic primary to a full term by Cook.